LukeShortCloud/rootpages/src/openstack/tripleo.rst

 **Introspection**

--  Create a "instackenv.json" file that describes the physical infrastructure of the Overcloud.
+-  Create an ``instackenv.{json|yaml}`` file that describes the physical infrastructure of the Overcloud.
 [15] By default Ironic manages rebooting machines using the IPMI "pxe_ipmitool" driver.
 [18] Below are the common values to use that define how to handle power management (PM) for the Overcloud nodes via Ironic.

    -  All